 In this paper, we model traffic on intersecting lanes and incorporate the possibility of accidents caused by perceptional errors.
-We assume that all vehicles move on prespecified paths, trying to reach a target velocity.
-If its velocity is too low, a vehicle accelerates unless conflicts with other vehicles are detected.
+We assume that all vehicles move on prespecified paths, attempting to reach a target velocity.
+A vehicle accelerates, if its velocity is too low, unless conflicts with other vehicles are detected.
 We model two types of conflicts, namely an insufficient distance to the directly preceding vehicle, and vehicles crossing at intersections.
-In these cases, vehicles decelerate in order to avoid collisions.
-The exact procedure is described below.
-Our model for an uncontrolled four-way intersection is illustrated in Fig. 1.
+In order to avoid collisions vehicles decelerate; the exact procedure is described below.
+Our model of an uncontrolled four-way intersection is illustrated in Fig. 1.